dustinpfister/blog_posts/_posts/js-math-pow.md

 ## 3 - limits of 2d images

 Now for an interesting example of the math pow method that has to do with the total possible number of image combinations in an image matrix with a fixed width, height and color depth.
+This is something of interest to me that I seem to keep coming back to now and then, because I find it so interesting.
+That is that there is a limit to what is possible in a 2d image, sure we are talking about very large numbers, even with very low resolution and color depth, but still it is not infinite.

 ```js
 var IMGStringFromIndex = function (index) {